Undergraduate Research Opportunities Program (UROP)

 Sharing UROP Results

-In lieu of a showcase opportunity, students should deposit UROP project reports to the University Digital Conservancy.
-This counts as a presentation, a requirement for UROP projects.
-It will publicize work and make it searchable through Google and provide a secure backup with a persistent URL.
+Students may also deposit UROP project reports to the University Digital Conservancy.
+This counts as a presentation, a requirement for UROP project, it will publicize work, make it findable through Google and provide a secure backup with a persistent URL.